Tag Archives: Peru

 Best surprise:

 The splendid weather I experienced even in January’s “rainy season.”
 During my eight days in Peru, it rained overnight several times, but on only three occasions were there showers during the day—and each time those were brief.
 The nighttime precipitation, along with the buildup of clouds during the day, made for spectacular vistas in my photos, and the farmers’ fields were a striking patchwork of purple, yellow, and white flowers.
-January is also a beautiful time to be in Lima: Instead of the fog that the city is infamous for, think summertime warmth with an Atlantic breeze to cut the humidity.
+January is also a beautiful time to be in Lima: Instead of the fog that the city is infamous for, think summertime warmth with an ocean breeze to cut the humidity.

 Brook biking along a seaside path in Lima, Peru.